 If you’re struggling to keep up with your studies, we won’t just let you slip through the cracks.
 We have a strategy in place to identify students who are at risk of missing progress milestones in their course – and we give them the support they need to succeed.

 For more information about how this strategy works, you can read the Monash Business School Academic Progress Policy.

 Early warning letters

 If you fail one or more units in a semester, this is the first step we’ll take to help get things back on track.
-The letter will have information about where to find support, and may ask that you make an appointment with a Course Advisor to talk about managing your study load.
+The letter will have information about where to find support, and recommend that you speak with a Course Advisor about managing your study load.